HIST 3813A: Problems in Global and Transnational Histories (Field d or e)

 Requirements and Assignments

-Assignments may entail conventional historical formats, such as undertaking a research paper or book review essays, but these may also be involve presenting out research in conferences and workshops, making podcasts, or maintaining your work on cuPortfolio.
+Assignments entail conventional historical formats, such as undertaking a research paper or book review essays, but these may also be involve presenting research in smaller workshops, making podcasts, or maintaining your work on cuPortfolio.

-The exact reading list will vary from year to year, perhaps according to the contemporary issues for which a global historical perspective is most needed.
-But for starters, there may be selections from: Sebastian Conrad, What is global history?
-Pierre-Yves Saunier, Transnational history, Glenda Sluga and Patricia Clavin , eds.
+The exact reading list will vary from year to year according to the contemporary issues for which a global historical perspective is most needed.
+But for starters, we will read selections from: Sebastian Conrad, What is global history?
+Pierre-Yves Saunier, Transnational history, and Glenda Sluga and Patricia Clavin , eds.
 Internationalisms: A Twentieth Century History (2016).
-Andre Gunder Frank, ReOrient: global economy in the Asian age, Jurgen Osterhammel and Niels Petersson, Globalization: a short history; or J.M.
-Blaut, The colonizer’s model of the world, among others that address some of the diverse issues the course engages.

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history including at least 0.5 credit in Field d courses (Asia, Africa, the Caribbean, and Latin America).
 This course is mandatory for all Global History Specialization students in BGInS, but it is of course open to all students who meet the prerequisite.